Still Remote? Tomorrow, Next Year, Always?

 New Mexico has one of the more thought-provoking state mottos: It Grows as it Goes.

 Isn’t that the heart and soul of adaptation and innovation?

 Change is imminent.

-You can adapt and grow with a culture and a strategy of flexibility, with a constant mindset of preparation.
+You can manage and grow with a culture and a strategy of adaptation, with a constant mindset of preparation.

 Generally, thought leaders know the remote workforce will grow as it goes.
 It’s not a bold prediction.
 There shall be a point in time when the location of your employees will be a trivial concern.
 Their location will be transparent and virtual.
 Always.